Tell Hammam et-Turkman

 Tell Hammam et-Turkman is an ancient Near Eastern tell site located in the Balikh River valley in Raqqa Governorate, northern Syria, not far from the Tell Sabi Abyad site and around 80 km north of the city of Raqqa.
 The Tell is located on the left bank of the Balikh and has a diameter of 500 m and is 45 m high.
 500 m north is the modern village of Damešliyye.

+Based on remote sensing the site has now been systematically looted using bulldozers.

 History

 The earliest occupation of the site was northern Ubaid period (Period IV) with radiocarbon dates between n 4400 and 3600 BC.
 Significant building occurred up to the point where the site was destroyed in a conflagration radiocarbon dated to 3400 - 3200 BC.
 This is typically considered the Uruk Period though no Uruk ceramics were found so the situation is unclear.
 After a period of abandonment the site became active again, only to be violently destroyed at the end of the 3rd Millennium BC.
 Lesser scale occupation occurred circa 1600 BC.